Paul Birkeland-Green BA(hons) fine art

 The theme of my work: to engage the viewer with the viewed.
 To explore empathy and its boundaries using the poetic: the masculine, feminine, instinct, spirit, primal, emotional, sensual, conscious, subconscious, fantasy, desire, through light and dark.
 That’s what drives me forward…the why the if and how.
 And to make work that allows a dialogue between me and everything else.

-Butterfly: many things to many people, beauty, design, metaphor, spirit, sublime engineering.
+Being human: many things to many people, beauty, design, metaphor, spirit, sublime engineering.
 Something so elegant yet infinitely complex.
 Magic and science…

 An eclectic journey of experiences and observations.
 A lifetime of learning and living.
 I’m described as a lateral thinker, looking at the world from an unusual viewpoint.
 I express that in my work for the attention of others.
 So far that contribution has been useful.

 I never accept a definition of anything, I look at it from several angles, my motto: never assume.